Listen to this article

 NEVER, I repeat never use someone else’s music that you do not have the rights to.
 Doing this will undoubtedly attract lawsuits, especially if you plan to distribute the video.
 If you do not have access to a great producer, find a local musician and convince him or her to records music for your video, and that way you will have rights to the tracks.

-The more sophisticated the video as in the case of a 360 video production and/or virtual reality, the more time it takes to complete and deliver high quality content.
+The more sophisticated the video as in the case of 360 video production and/or virtual reality, the more time it takes to complete and deliver high-quality content.